 What amounts to an ‘assault’?

-The assault must have been carried out intentionally or recklessly without the Police officer’s consent and without any lawful excuse.
+The assault must have been carried out intentionally or recklessly without the Police officer’s consent and any lawful excuse.

 What does ‘stalking’ mean?